-If you plan to test at an alternate site, please contact the Placement Testing Office so that we can notify the site of your correct scores and placement testing requirements.
-If you are testing on the Ship campus, no further action is necessary as your corrected SAT scores will get posted and we
+If you plan to test at an alternate testing site, please contact the Placement Testing Office so that we can notify the site of your correct scores and placement testing requirements.
+If you are testing at the Shippensburg University Testing Center, no further action is necessary as your corrected SAT scores will get posted and we

 will readily have access to that information.

-Do I have to take the Developmental Placement Challenge Test if I am
+Do I have to take the Townsend Press Reading Challenge Test if I am

-No. Only students who feel confident in challenging their placement into Developmental Reading are encouraged to take the challenge test (the Nelson Denny Reading Test).
-If you are placed into Developmental Reading and you do not feel completely confident in your reading skills, it is suggested to take a
+The Townsend Press Reading Challenge Test is an optional test for students who are placed in the Developmental Reading & Study Skills (RDG:050) course.
+Only students who feel confident in challenging their placement into the Developmental Reading & Study Skills (RDG:050) course are encouraged to take the Townsend Press Reading Challenge Test.
+If you are placed into the Developmental Reading & Study Skills (RDG:050) course and you do not feel completely confident in your reading skills, it is suggested that you take the

 Developmental Reading course.
-Keep in mind that most college text books are written at a grade level of 14.
-Also, college-level work requires an extensive amount of reading.
+Keep in mind that college-level work requires an extensive amount of reading.

-How do I register for the Developmental Placement Challenge
+How do I register for the Townsend Press Reading Challenge Test?

 Registration for this test is just like any other placement test at Shippensburg University.
 Click on the

 Register for Placement Testing tab on our website and follow the instructions provided.
-Keep in mind that you can only take the Developmental Placement Challenge Test at Shippensburg University’s campus.
+Keep in mind that you can only take the Townsend Press Reading Challenge Test at the Shippensburg University Testing Center.
 Alternate testing sites are not an option for this

-How do I determine whether or not to take the Developmental
+How do I determine whether or not to take the Townsend Press Reading Challenge Test?

-Take inventory of your current reading skills.
+Any student trying to determine whether or not they should take the Townsend Press Reading Challenge Test, needs to be honest with themselves and take into consideration their current reading skills.
 Ask yourself, “Do I feel confident in my vocabulary, comprehension, and reading rate skills?”
-Also, keep in mind that most college text books are written at a grade level of 14 and that college requires an extensive amount of reading.
+Also, keep in mind that college requires an extensive amount of reading.
 Some other

 considerations: How frequently do you read?
 Did you complete many reading assignments in high school?
 Do you do any leisure reading?
-If you answer no to all three questions, it is recommended to take a Developmental Reading course rather than the challenge test.
+If you answer no to all three questions, it is recommended that you take the Developmental Reading & Study Skills (RDG:050) course.

-What are the dates of placement testing on the Shippensburg campus?
+What are the dates of placement testing at the Shippensburg University Testing Center?

-To view the dates and register for one of the testing dates at Ship, please select the
+To view the dates and register for one of the testing dates at the Shippensburg University Testing Center, please select the

 Register for Placement Testing tab, click on the Register@Ship link, and input the requested information.
 You will be given your Ship ID# and e-mail address.
 Your Ship ID# is also your Library ID#.
 Proceed by selecting URL link and entering requested information.

-Testing is also available at the alternate test sites which are posted on the
+Testing is also available at the alternate testing sites which are posted on the

 Alternative Testing Sites tab.
 Directions for testing at an alternate site can be accessed by selecting the appropriate alternate site link.
 FYI: If you decide to complete placement